Massive alligator spotted walking in Florida community, becomes social media sensation

 A large alligator who was captured on video taking a walk in a central Florida community over the weekend has become a social media star.

 The gator, named Larry, was filmed Saturday by Jacob Scher in The Villages, located northwest of Orlando.
-The video shows the gator lumbering by as people stop to stare.
+The video shows the gator, believed to be at least 12 feet long, lumbering by as people stop to stare.

 ALLIGATOR IN FLORIDA CATCHES GOLF BALL IN MOUTH DURING TOURNAMENT: 'IT SAVED ME FROM A HAZARD PENALTY'